-Beans and legumes cost a fraction of the price of meat, making them an affordable way to add protein to soups, chilis and tacos.
-Roasted chickpeas make a healthy salad topper, while lentils are great for a fantastic curry.
+Beans and legumes cost a fraction of the price of meat, making them an affordable way to add protein to soups, chilis, and tacos.
+Roasted chickpeas make a healthy salad topper, while lentils are great for curry.

 - All-purpose flour

 All-purpose or whole-wheat flour is essential for more than just cakes and breads.
-You can use it to make your own pancake mix, biscuits or even fresh egg pasta.
-Flour is also used as a thickener in homemade sauces.
+You can use it to make your own pancakes, biscuits or even fresh egg pasta.
+Flour is also used as a thickener in homemade sauces and soups.

 A little sugar can make a yummy sweet-and-savory sauce or quick fruit crisp in the microwave.

 Sugar shouldn’t be a staple in your diet, but it’s necessary in your kitchen.
 You’re likely to consume less sugar when you make your sweets at home instead of buying them at the store.
 And some homemade sauces actually call for a bit of sugar to offset the spiciness (like this Teriyaki Sauce).

 - Pumpkin seeds (pepitas)

-They’re also ultra healthy.
+Nuts are also just super healthy.
 Pumpkin seeds are chock-full of nutrients — just 1 ounce has 7 grams of protein.
 Nuts also contain a hefty dose of healthy fats and nutrients, so skip the chips and keep these tiny gems on hand.
 Save money on your nuts and seeds by ordering them in bulk from companies like Nutstop.